oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   optional: <is_optional>
   allocation: <allocation_property_assignments>
 ```
-As stated in the description of the supported keynames, the
+As stated in the description of the supported keynames for requirement
-`relationship` keyname in a requirement assignment can also be
+assignments, the `relationship` keyname in a requirement assignment
-overloaded to specify the symbolic name of a relationship template to
+can also be overloaded to specify the symbolic name of a relationship
-use for creating the relationship to the target node when fulfilling
+template to use for creating the relationship to the target node when
-the requirement.
-In that case, the following single-line grammar is
+fulfilling the requirement.
+In that case, the following single-line
-used for the `relationship` keyname:
+grammar is used for the `relationship` keyname:
 ```yaml
 <requirement_name>:
   capability: <capability_symbolic_name> | <capability_type_name>